w3c/wcag-act-rules/content/rules/off6ek/proposed.md

 ### Attribute value {#attribute-value}

-The _attribute value_ of a content attribute set on an HTML element is the value that the attribute gets after being parsed and computed according to specifications.
+The <dfn id="attribute-value:attribute">attribute value</dfn> of a content attribute set on an HTML element is the value that the attribute gets after being parsed and computed according to specifications.
 It may differ from the value that is actually written in the HTML code due to trimming whitespace or non-digits characters, default values, or case-insensitivity.

 Some notable case of attribute value, among others:

-- For [enumerated attributes][], the _attribute value_ is either the state of the attribute, or the keyword that maps to it; even for the default states.
+- For [enumerated attributes][], the <dfn id="attribute-value:enumerated">attribute value</dfn> is either the state of the attribute, or the keyword that maps to it; even for the default states.
 Thus `<input type="image" />` has an attribute value of either `Image Button` (the state) or `image` (the keyword mapping to it), both formulations having the same meaning; similarly, "an input element with a `type` _attribute value_ of `Text`" can be either `<input type="text" />`, `<input />` (missing value default), or `<input type="invalid" />` (invalid value default).
-- For [boolean attributes][], the _attribute value_ is `true` when the attribute is present and `false` otherwise.
+- For [boolean attributes][], the <dfn id="attribute-value:boolean">attribute value</dfn> is `true` when the attribute is present and `false` otherwise.
 Thus `<button disabled>`, `<button disabled="disabled">` and `<button disabled="">` all have a `disabled` _attribute value_ of `true`.
-- For attributes whose value is used in a case-insensitive context, the _attribute value_ is the lowercase version of the value written in the HTML code.
+- For attributes whose value is used in a case-insensitive context, the <dfn id="attribute-value:case-insensitive">attribute value</dfn> is the lowercase version of the value written in the HTML code.
-- For attributes that accept [numbers][], the _attribute value_ is the result of parsing the value written in the HTML code according to the rules for parsing this kind of number.
+- For attributes that accept [numbers][], the <dfn id="attribute-value:number">attribute value</dfn> is the result of parsing the value written in the HTML code according to the rules for parsing this kind of number.
-- For attributes that accept sets of tokens, whether [space separated][] or [comma separated][], the _attribute value_ is the set of tokens obtained after parsing the set and, depending on the case, converting its items to lowercase (if the set is used in a case-insensitive context).
+- For attributes that accept sets of tokens, whether [space separated][] or [comma separated][], the <dfn id="attribute-value:tokens-list">attribute value</dfn> is the set of tokens obtained after parsing the set and, depending on the case, converting its items to lowercase (if the set is used in a case-insensitive context).
-- For `aria-*` attributes, the _attribute value_ is computed as indicated in the [WAI-ARIA specification][] and the [HTML Accessibility API Mappings][html aam].
+- For `aria-*` attributes, the <dfn id="attribute-value:aria">attribute value</dfn> is computed as indicated in the [WAI-ARIA specification][] and the [HTML Accessibility API Mappings][html aam].

 This list is not exhaustive, and only serves as an illustration for some of the most common cases.

-The _attribute value_ of an [IDL attribute][] is the value returned on getting it.
+The <dfn id="attribute-value:idl">attribute value</dfn> of an [IDL attribute][] is the value returned on getting it.
 Note that when an [IDL attribute][] [reflects][reflect] a content attribute, they have the same attribute value.

 ### Focusable {#focusable}

-Elements that can become the target of keyboard input as described in the [HTML](https://www.w3.org/TR/html) specification of [focusable](https://html.spec.whatwg.org/#focusable-area) and [can be focused](https://html.spec.whatwg.org/#specially-focusable).
+An element is _focusable_ if one or both of the following are true:

+- the element is part of [sequential focus navigation][]; or
+- the element has a [tabindex value][] that is not null.

+**Exception**: Elements that lose focus during a period of up to 1 second after gaining focus, without the user interacting with the page the element is on, are not considered _focusable_.

+Notes:

+- The 1 second time span is an arbitrary limit which is not included in WCAG.
+Given that scripts can manage the focus state of elements, testing the focusability of an element consistently would be impractical without a time limit.
+- The [tabindex value][] of an element is the value of the [tabindex attribute][] parsed using the [rules for parsing integers][].
+For the [tabindex value][] to be different from null, it needs to be [parsed][rules for parsing integers] without errors.

 ### Included in the accessibility tree {#included-in-the-accessibility-tree}